transloadit/uppy/website/src/docs/dashboard.md

   closeModal: 'Close Modal',
   // Used as the screen reader label for the plus (+) button that shows the “Add more files” screen
   addMoreFiles: 'Add more files',
-  // Used as the header for import panels, e.g., "Import from Google Drive".
+  // Used as the header for import panels, e.g., “Import from Google Drive”.
   importFrom: 'Import from %{name}',
   // When `inline: false`, used as the screen reader label for the dashboard modal.
   dashboardWindowTitle: 'Uppy Dashboard Window (Press escape to close)',